system-zero/system-zero/data/docs/i.md

 only practicability and joy, to have scripting in C applications, by spending  five minutes to learn a language.

-The syntax is strict in places, to easy parsing.
+The syntax is strict in places, to easy parsing and to do as much as possible with as less we can.
+As such there are cases, that might be mishandled, and even if they are valid syntax, they might be considered as an error, or vice versa.

 # Aplication Programming Interface.
 ```C